def1de/bing-rewards/README.md

 # Microsoft bing rewards macro
-Allows you to automatically search on bing to get daily points **USE AT YOUR OWN RISK**
+Allows you to automatically search on bing to get daily points<br>
+**USE AT YOUR OWN RISK**

 ---